 Daewoong Pharmaceutical Announces Publication of Novel P-CAB Fexuprazan Phase 1 Bridging Study

-- Bridging study results, published in the SCI journal, AP&T, demostrate no racial differences exist in pharmacokinetic and pharmacodynamic properties of fexuprazan
+- Bridging study results, published in the SCI journal, AP&T, demonstrate no racial differences exist in pharmacokinetic and pharmacodynamic properties of fexuprazan

 - Fexuprazan aims to be the best-in-class drug for gastroesophageal reflux disease with outstanding Phase 3 study results